 Pete Hegseth, CEO of Concerned Veterans for America, wrote the committee that “collaboration between the United States and other countries regarding disability rights can occur without U.S. ratification ...
 American initiatives and leadership by example would not change with the ratification of the convention.”

-Whatever one's views of the merits or flaws of the CRPD, let us agree to not use disabled veterans as pawns to cynically advance an ideological agenda.
+Whatever one's views of the merits or flaws of the CRPD, let us agree to not use disabled veterans as pawns to cynically advance an ideological agenda.- James Jay Carafano, a Washington Examiner columnist, is vice president for defense and foreign policy studies at the Heritage Foundation.

 Originally appeared in the Washington Examiner